NPriyankaDS/NLP-projects/Langchain/Cuisine_Genius_app/README.md

 Streamlined Interface with Streamlit:

 The user-friendly interface is powered by Streamlit, making it easy to navigate and interact with the app.
 Get instant access to restaurant ideas with just a few clicks.
-How It Works:
+## How It Works:

-Select Your Cuisine:
+1. Select Your Cuisine:
 Choose the cuisine type you're interested in from the dropdown menu.
-Discover a Unique Restaurant Name:
+2. Discover a Unique Restaurant Name:
 Instantly receive a creative and engaging restaurant name tailored to your chosen cuisine.
-Explore the Sample Menu:
+3.Explore the Sample Menu:
 Dive into a carefully curated menu that reflects the essence of the cuisine.
 Use it as inspiration or take it as is – the choice is yours!
-Get Inspired and Start Cooking:
+4.Get Inspired and Start Cooking:
 With Cuisine Genius, your journey to restaurant success begins.
 Use the generated ideas as a foundation to bring your culinary dreams to life.

-Ready to Get Started?
+## Ready to Get Started?
 Visit https://cuisine-genius.streamlit.app/ Now!

 Embark on a culinary adventure with CuisineGenius and turn your restaurant dreams into reality.
 Visit our website and let the creative ideas flow.
 Your culinary masterpiece awaits!